open5e/open5e-api/docs/v2/data.md

 > /data/v2/{publisher-key}/{document-key}/{model-name}.json.

 ## Keys
 Documents when onboarded are given a short key.
-To allow for data to be presented in the same views, even with conflicting data names, we by convention choose the keys of an individual data item to be <slugified-name>-<document-pk>, which should be unique in all cases.
+To allow for data to be presented in the same views, even with conflicting data names, we by convention choose the keys of an individual data item to be <document-key>_<slugified-name>, or for child objects, such as CreatureActions, <document-key>_<slugified-parent-name>_<slugified-name> which should be unique per object all cases.
+The only violation of this rule is on legendary actions, which are also CreatureActions, so Legendary Bite can be distinct from Bite.

 **Examples:**
-> magic-missile-srd - The original Magic Missile, from Wizard's of the Coast's Systems Reference Document (srd)
+> srd_magic-missile - The original Magic Missile, from Wizard's of the Coast's Systems Reference Document (srd)
 >
-> acolyte-a5e-ag - The Acolyte Background, from Advanced 5e's Adventurer's Guide (a5e-ag).
+> a5e-ag_acolyte - The Acolyte Background, from Advanced 5e's Adventurer's Guide (a5e-ag).